Facet rhizotomy injection overview

-A facet rhizotomy injection is a minimally invasive procedure that attempts to relieve neck or back pain associated with facet disease by using an electrical current to destroy local nerve fibers carrying pain signals from the affected joint to the brain.
-This procedure usually follows successful facet joint injections, which use cortisone to temporarily deaden an irritated joint nerve.
+A facet rhizotomy injection is a procedure that attempts to relieve neck or back pain associated with facet disease, or spinal arthritis, by using an electrical current to destroy local nerve fibers carrying pain signals from the affected joint to the brain.
+This procedure usually follows successful facet joint injections, which use cortisone to deaden an irritated joint nerve and relieve inflammation.

 Patients who undergo a facet rhizotomy injection may have a variety of degenerative spine conditions, including facet disease, spinal stenosis or arthritis of the spine.
-While these conditions often are asymptomatic, they sometimes produce localized pain, radiating pain, tingling, numbness or muscle weakness in the areas of the body innervated by the affected nerve.
+While these conditions not always painful, they sometimes produce localized pain, radiating pain, tingling, numbness or muscle weakness in the areas of the body innervated by the affected nerve.

 Areas of the body affected by facet joint disorders

-The backbone consists of 33 stacked vertebrae – seven in the cervical (neck) region, 12 in the thoracic (upper and middle back) region, five in the lumbar (lower back) region and nine fused vertebrae in the sacrum (pelvis) and coccyx (tailbone).
-Most of these vertebrae are connected at the facet joints, which occur in pairs on either side of the vertebral body.
-While the spine is relatively immobile when compared to other joints in the body, years of vertebral flexion and extension can take a toll.
+The backbone consists of 33 stacked vertebrae — seven in the cervical (upper) region, 12 in the thoracic (middle) region, five in the lumbar (lower) region and nine fused vertebrae in the sacrum (pelvis) and coccyx (tailbone).
+Most of these vertebrae are connected at the facet joints, which occur in pairs on either side of the main vertebral body.
+While the spine is less mobile when compared to other joints in the body, years of bending and twisting can take a toll.
 The areas of the body affected by facet joint-related symptoms are related to the location in the spine of the joint degeneration:

 - Cervical facet joints – shoulders, upper back, arms, hands, fingers